RobertoPrevato/jekyll-now/_posts/2016-11-11-Comparisons-of-async-await.md

 As mentioned above, despite the similarity in syntax and perceived behavior of C# and Python async await, their implementations work in a completely different way and are suitable for different scenarios.

-Small wonder, the async await in EcmaScript 7 will behave like in C# and Python, and work in a similar way to Python's implementation, since they both work on an event loop:
+Small wonder, the async await in EcmaScript 7 will behave like in C# and Python, and internally works in a similar way to Python's implementation, since they both work on an event loop:

 ```javascript